Null-Not-Found/DashBuddy-Documentation/DashBuddy-Data/API endpints.md

         }
     </td>
     <td>
-      Gets single product from database by ID
+      Gets a single product from the database by ID
     </td>
   </tr>
  </table>